btroncone/Javascript/README.md

 <b>August 2013</b> <br/>
 3.)
 BetTrackerApp - This is an Angularjs SPA that helps keep track of small wagers between friends.
 All bets are stored locally. <br/>
 4.)
-BetTrackerFull - This is the Bet Tracker App now with a backend using ASP.NET Web Api and Entity Framework. <br/>
+BetTrackerFull - This is the Bet Tracker App now with a backend using ASP.NET Web API and Entity Framework. <br/>